ZhangYaxu/grpc-spike/README.md

 Inspect the `Makefile` for more fine grained tasks

 # Run
+Run one or the other...
 ```
-# starts the server and gw
+# starts a GO server and a JSON gateway
 docker-compose up

+# starts a NODE server and a JSON gateway
+docker-compose -f docker-compose-node.yml up
 ```

 In a different terminal, experiment with the following operations...